 Breaking Down the Steps of Simple Divorce In Texas

-A simple divorce, often called an uncontested divorce, occurs when both spouses agree on every important detail.
-This includes division of property, allocation of debts, child custody arrangements and support obligations.
-There are no disputes left for the court to decide.
-Because of that the case moves through the system more efficiently.
+A simple divorce, often called an uncontested divorce, occurs when both spouses agree on every important issue.
+This includes division of property, allocation of debts, child conservatorship, possession schedules, and support obligations.
+There are no disputed issues left for the court to decide.

-Couples who qualify for a simple divorce usually have minimal assets, no children or a mutual understanding of how to split responsibilities.
+Couples who qualify for a simple divorce often have minimal assets, no children, or a clear mutual understanding of how responsibilities will be handled.
 Cooperation makes all the difference.
-If your spouse refuses to participate or contests any part of the process, the divorce becomes contested.
-That shifts the timeline and increases the cost.
+If your spouse contests any part of the process, the divorce becomes contested.
+That change increases both timeline and cost.

-Breaking down the steps of simple divorce in Texas starts with knowing whether your case qualifies.
-If you and your spouse can work together you may avoid unnecessary complications.
+Breaking down the steps of simple divorce in Texas starts with confirming that your case truly qualifies as uncontested.

 Step One: Meeting Texas Residency Requirements

-Before filing for divorce in Texas you must meet residency rules.
-These rules help determine where your case should be filed.
+Before filing for divorce in Texas, you must meet residency requirements.
 Either you or your spouse must have lived in Texas for at least six months.
-Additionally, one of you must have lived in the county where you plan to file for at least ninety days.
+In addition, one of you must have lived in the county where you plan to file for at least ninety days.
+These requirements are set by Section 6.301 of the Texas Family Code.

 Step Two: Filing the Original Petition for Divorce